colalb1/Parallel-QR-Decomposition/README.md

 # Parallel-QR-Decomposition

-*Note to the recruiter/senior engineer who is considering hiring me and is reading this:* I write more buttoned-up (dry) documentation in a professional setting.
-This is **MY** project so the information will be conveyed in a tone true to myself.
-This certainly does **NOT** imply I will sacrifice any technical quality; there is no point in doing anything if you don't *try* to make it the best it can be.

 ## Why I am doing this project:

 I want to learn more about parallelizing programs for high-performance numerical computations on CPUs.